ahrampy/CampList/README.md

 ![comment](frontend/public/campListComment.gif)

 ### Mark Locations of Nearby Features
 Campers often want to do more outdoors than just camp!
-Once you're out there, it is often the highlight of the trip find a good hike, or to find a new fishing spot nearby.
+Once you're out there, it is often the highlight of the trip find a good hike, or to find a new fishing spot nearby; and we all need to know where to park.

 ![site](frontend/public/campListCreate.gif)